telerik/ajax-docs/api/server/Telerik.Web.UI/RadSlidingZone.md

 ## Properties

-###  Height `Unit`

-Sets/gets the height of the sliding zone

-###  Width `Unit`

-Sets/gets the width of the sliding zone

 ###  ClickToOpen `Boolean`

 Sets/gets whether the pane should be clicked in order to open

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  DockedPaneId `String`

 Sets/gets the id of the pane that is will be displayed docked

-###  ExpandedPaneId `String`
+###  EnableAjaxSkinRendering `String`

-Sets/gets the id of the pane that is will be expanded

-###  SlideDirection `SplitterSlideDirection`

-Sets/gets the direction in which the panes will slide

-###  ResizeStep `Int32`

-Sets/gets the step in px in which the resize bar will be moved when dragged.

-###  SlideDuration `Int32`

-Sets/gets the duration of the slide animation in milliseconds.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-Animation is not performed when the RadSlidingPane's  property is set to true.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  OnClientLoad `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets a value indicating the client-side event handler that is called when
-            the RadSlidingZone control is initialized.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-Two parameters are passed to the handler:sender, the RadSlidingZone that fired the eventargsThis event cannot be cancelled.

-###  Splitter `RadSplitter`

-Reference to the parent Splitter object

-###  Items `SplitterItemsCollection`

-Gets the collection of child items in the RadSplitter
-            control.

-#### Remarks
-Use this property to retrieve the child items of the RadSplitter
-            control.
-You can also use it to programmatically add or remove items.

-###  RegisterWithScriptManager `Boolean`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

-#### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  Skin `String`

-Gets or sets the skin name for the control user interface.

-#### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`